Rare-Event Simulation of Outage Probability in GSC/MRC Systems under Rician Fading: Numerical Comparison

-Shown in Table \ref{tab:variance} are the results of the following methods: NMC, UIS, PIS, MLS, ET, and CE, for the following input: $M=8$, $m=4$, $\mu=0.5$, and $\gamma_{\mathrm{th}}\in\{0.1,1\}$, assuming all channels follow $\mathcal{CN}(\mu,1)$.
+Shown in Table \ref{tab:variance} are the results of the all previous MC methods, for the following input: $M=8$, $m=4$, $\mu=0.5$, and $\gamma_{\mathrm{th}}\in\{0.5,1\}$, assuming all channels follow $\mathcal{CN}(\mu,1)$.
+In addition, a deterministic method, the MGF-inversion based method in \cite{annamalaiAnalysisGeneralized2006}, is used.
+The paper's recommended hyper-parameters are utilized.
 It is observed that PIS, ET, and CE are the best contenders for the chosen values, with CE scoring the lowest WNRV.
 We can clearly see that the naive MC method is, as expected, extremely inefficient for rare events.
 In addition to that, UIS, which has the generality advantage over PIS, does much worse, gaining a several thousand-fold WNRV.
-Finally, MLS is not comparable, performance-wise, to the best three methods (its WNRV is $100$ to $300$ larger than that of PIS).
+On the other hand, MLS is not comparable, performance-wise, to the best three importance sampling methods (its WNRV is $100$ to $300$ times larger than that of PIS).
+Finally, the MGF-inversion based method validates the stochastic estimates.

 Furthermore, rarer events are tested for the best contenders.
 The event can be made rarer by either decreasing $\gamma_{\mathrm{th}}$ or increasing $\mu$.
 In Table \ref{tab:variance-rarer}, the mean $\mu$ is fixed at $\mu=0.5$ and the threshold is varied from $0.4$ to $0.2$.
 We observe that the methods are still close.
-Indeed, the WNRV of the best method (CE) is $4$ to $5$ times that of PIS, and ET lies in between.
+Indeed, the WNRV of the best method (CE) is $4$ to $6$ times smaller than that of PIS, and ET lies in between.
 Note that the three methods still do well even for lower thresholds, but the probabilities become unrealistically rare.